Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-We hence hypothesized that the median periodicity of \qty{80}{\ms} and \qty{47}{\ms} observed in TUN and DEF, respectively, was driven by the temporal arrangement of events in the two configurations.
+We therefore hypothesize that the median periodicity of \qty{80}{\ms} and \qty{47}{\ms} observed in TUN and DEF, respectively, is driven by the temporal arrangement of events in the two configurations.
 Supporting this hypothesis, the node-averaged PSD of the events (see Suppl.
-Fig.~\ref{fig:fig_S1}) revealed peaks at approximately \qty{12}{\Hz} in TUN and \qty{22}{\Hz} in DEF.
-We interpret this as a signature of the network periodicity (as also suggested by the PSD of the hemispheric signal in Figs.~\ref{fig:fig_2}K and~\ref{fig:fig_2}N), which we suggest is predictably influenced by global model parameters, such as conduction velocity and global coupling, as detailed in Supplementary Material (see Suppl.
-Fig.~\ref{fig:fig_S2}).
+Fig.~\ref{fig:fig_S2}) reveals peaks at approximately \qty{12}{\Hz} in TUN and \qty{22}{\Hz} in DEF.
+We interpret this as a signature of the network periodicity (as also suggested by the PSD of the hemispheric signal in Figs.~\ref{fig:fig_2}K and~\ref{fig:fig_2}N), which we suggest is predictably influenced by global model parameters, such as conduction velocity $c_v$ and global coupling $G$, as detailed in Suppl.
+Fig.~\ref{fig:fig_S3}.

-In addition to differences in the median peak, TUN exhibited also shorter peak latencies of approximately \qty{11}{\ms}, as shown for a node of the right PREC region in Fig.~\ref{fig:fig_3}A (red line and purple circles).
+In addition to differences in the median peak, TUN exhibits also shorter peak latencies of approximately \qty{11}{\ms}, as shown for a node of the right PREC region in Fig.~\ref{fig:fig_3}A (red line and purple circles).